15 min read

 West wing.
 Newly accessible to his credentials.
 The directory entry, when he opened it, listed the wing’s designation in plain language for the first time since he had arrived: COHORT 1 RESIDENCE — RESTRICTED.
 The restriction had been lifted, partially.
 He could not enter the residential floors.
 He could enter the common area on the ground floor.

 The hum he had been listening to for months was a building full of people.
 Cohort 1.
-The ones whose consents had been signed in dining rooms he had not seen, whose minds had been calibrated and adjusted and observed for long enough that whatever they were now, they were further along it than he was.
+The ones whose consents had been signed in kitchens and dining rooms he had not seen, whose minds had been calibrated and adjusted and observed for long enough that whatever they were now, they were further along it than he was.

 He went to his room.